Coronavirus: Current information

 Cafeterias and staff restaurants will do so under the guidelines of the Covid-19 safety concept for catering.
 For information on individual cafeterias, please refer to the pages for the facilities in question on the internet or intranet.

-If you have a doctor’s note to confirm that you are unable to wear a face mask for medical reasons, you may attend classes and work on campus without a mask.
+If you have a doctor’s note to confirm that you are unable to wear a face mask for medical reasons, you will not have to wear a mask inside BFH buildings.
 You must carry the doctor’s note with you.
-You will be required to maintain 1.5 metre distancing at all times.
-If this is not possible, you will not be permitted to work on-site, take part in classes or attend the campus.
+You will be required to maintain 1.5-metre distancing at all times.
+If this is not possible, you will not be allowed in.

 Please read the section in the framework safety concept.
 On this basis, an event-specific protection concept must be formulated, which in particular makes statements about the Covid certificate and its verification if it is to be used.
 It must also explain how the collection of participant data is secured (registration process).

 Outside BFH, the respective event venue’s rules apply.

 From 20 September 2021, students, staff and visitors require a valid COVID certificate in order to access the libraries.
 The workstations can be used.
 Masks must be worn in the entrance area and at the circulation desk.
 You can find information on the individual libraries online at www.bfh.ch/en/libraries.